1kmHQ/Book/02-the-philosophy.md

 Registration over phone — AI walks them through it.
 Ride alerts as phone calls — AI announces the booking, provider says yes or no. Route guidance as voice calls — AI gives directions in real-time.

 **For the zone economics:**
 No call center salaries.
 No dispatcher wages.
 No operator training costs.
-The AI handles 90% of coordination.
+The AI handles most routine coordination.
 The zone admin handles exceptions.
 The cost structure that made rural operations unprofitable becomes viable.

 **For scale:**
 Serving 100 customers or 10,000 customers costs nearly the same.
 The AI doesn't need more salaries as volume grows.